arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 ##Equality comparisons

-The weak equality comparison in JavaScript is broken.
+The weak equality comparison in JavaScript has some confusing behavior and is often the source of confusing bugs.
+The example below is taken from [JavaScript Garden's equality section](http://bonsaiden.github.com/JavaScript-Garden/#types.equality) which delves into the issue in some depth.

+<span class="csscript"></span>

     ""           ==   "0"           // false
     0            ==   ""            // true